-It is best to enjoy the inside of the building during the day as you can best enjoy the view of the harbour fro there, however we do recommend taking a stroll past the building at night as well to enjoy the magical light show.
+It is best to enjoy the inside of the building during the day as you can best enjoy the view of the harbour from there, however, we do recommend taking a stroll past the building at night as well to enjoy the magical light show.

 Bæjarins Beztu – The famous Icelandic hot dog

-When going to Reykjavík you ofcourse have to go see Hallgrímskirkja the biggest church in Iceland.
-It is situated on a hilltop near the Reykjavík center and is visible throughout the city.
+When going to Reykjavík you of course have to go see Hallgrímskirkja the biggest church in Iceland.
+It is situated on a hilltop near the Reykjavík centre and is visible throughout the city.

 Hallgrímskirkja got its name after the Icelandic poet and clergyman, Hallgrímur Pétursson born in 1614 that was the author of the Passion Hymns.

 It took 41 years to build the church, constructions started in 1945 and ended in 1986 and the designer got its inspiration from trap rocks, mountains and glaciers of Iceland's landscape.

 We recommend taking a trip up to the tower of the church where you can enjoy the beautiful view of Reykjavik and take a few pictures.